The Origin of Clay-Pot tandoors

 The Timeless Tandoor: A Tradition Shaped by Fire, Clay, and Flavor

 The tandoor is not just an oven; it is a symbol of tradition, culture, and culinary excellence.
-With its distinctive barrel shape and roots in ancient cooking methods, the Tandoor has become the heart of Indian grilling and an essential part of the cuisine.
+With its distinctive barrel shape and roots in ancient cooking methods, the traditional oven has become the heart of Indian grilling and an essential part of the cuisine.
 Traditionally crafted from fine clay and reinforced with natural materials like grain husks and animal hair, it is a fascinating combination of art and utility.

 The Origins: Where the Tandoor Began

-The Craftsmanship Behind the Tandoor
+The Craftsmanship Behind the Clay Pot Oven

 Creating a tandoor is an art form in itself.
 Skilled craftsmen, known as Kumhars, make these ovens by hand.
 They use a special type of clay that does not contain sand and is mixed with a type of grass known as munji to make it more durable.
 This ancient technique has been passed down from generation to generation, ensuring that the quality and authenticity remain unchanged.